Biblical inerrancy: Present-day Catholic teaching

 Some theologians and apologists defend the view that total inerrancy is still the Church's teaching.
 For instance, articles defending this position can be found in the 2011 collection For the Sake of Our Salvation.
-On a more popular level, on the apologetic website Catholic Answers there is no lack of articles defending the same position.
+On a more popular level, the apologetic website Catholic Answers hosts several articles defending the same position.
+Yet, Catholic Answers also hosts articles that advance the view that inerrancy applies only to that which the author aimed to assert as true, and consequently some matters of history or science may contain error.

+However, there are many Catholic scholars who do not adopt the view of total inerrancy.
 For instance, Raymond E. Brown, "perhaps the foremost English-speaking Catholic Biblical scholar", writes:

 On inerrancy Vatican II made an important qualification as our italics indicate: "The Books of Scripture must be acknowledged as teaching firmly, faithfully, and without error that truth which God wanted put into the sacred writings for the sake of our salvation."
 Some have tried to interpret the italicized phrase to cover everything the human author expressed, but pre-voting debates show an awareness of errors in the Bible. [...]
 Thus, it is proper to take the clause as specifying: Scriptural teaching is truth without error to the extent that it conforms to the salvific purpose of God.